Instabilities of a Generalized Gross-Neveu Quantum Criticality: Abstract

 \section{Abstract}

-We study the instabilities to the conformal critical point of an exactly solvable family of Gross–Neveu models.
-Using conformal field theory techniques, we construct the zero-temperature phase diagram and identify the superconducting and ferromagnetic phases that destabilize the critical point.
+We study the instabilities to the conformal critical point of an exactly solvable family of Gross–Neveu-Yukawa models.
+Using conformal field theory techniques, we construct the zero-temperature phase diagram and identify the superconducting and charge neutral ordered phases that destabilize the critical point.
 Both instabilities appear only when the fermions are strongly renormalized, above a critical anomalous dimension.
 A higher fermion anomalous dimension also raises the critical degree of time-reversal-symmetry breaking required to suppress superconductivity, indicating that pairing becomes more robust with stronger renormalization.